cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

 ## <a id='deploy-microbosh'></a> Deploy MicroBOSH ##

-Deploy MicroBOSH from the workspace directory;
+Deploy MicroBOSH from the workspace directory.
+The username and password are both admin (you can change this later).

 <pre class="terminal">
 $ cd $BOSH_WORKSPACE